When creating a Scene, the geographical features such as the ground, sea, and mountains are essential.

-We make it look more realistic.
+Now we need to make it look more realistic.

-Create upheavals and depressions
+Create Upheavals and Depressions

 In the Inspector window of ‘Terrain’, there is a group of icons (tool buttons).

-Those are the tools to edit terrain.
+These are the tools to edit terrain.

 Select the leftmost tool button ‘Raise/Lower Terrain’ to display the items for editing, at the bottom of the window.

 With a brush in the ‘Brushes’ palette selected, click or drag the mouse to add irregularities to the terrain.

 When moving the mouse pointer in the Scene window it changes into a blue shadow-like pointer.
 Using your mouse place the brush where you want to add irregularities and click and drag the mouse to add them.

 In ‘Settings’, ‘Brush Size’ defines the size of the brush and ‘Opacity’ defines ‘variation width’.